-It is possible to limit the scope under which the command will be usable: a command can be defined to work only in tile groups, or only in floating groups (the only two types of groups that currently exist).
+It is possible to limit the scope under which the command will be usable: a command can be defined to work only a specific group type; the three currently implemented are tile groups, floating groups, and dynamic groups.
 This is done by replacing the name of the command with a two-element list: the name of the command as a symbol, and either the symbol tile-group or floating-group.
 For instance, the next command, which only functions in tile groups, is defined this way: